Danny Namaso: International career

-Loader is eligible to represent England and Cameroon.
+England

+Namaso was born in England to an English father and Cameroonian mother.
 He has represented England at under-16, under-17, under-18, under-19 level and under-20.
-He was a member of the England U-17 team that finished runners-up to Spain in the 2017 UEFA European Under-17 Championship held in May in Croatia, making a total of five appearances in the tournament.
+He was a member of the England U-17 team that came runners-up to Spain in the 2017 UEFA European Under-17 Championship held in May in Croatia, making a total of five appearances in the tournament.

-In September 2017, Loader was called up to England U17 team for the 2017 FIFA U17 World Cup.
+In September 2017, Namaso was called up to England U17 team for the 2017 FIFA U17 World Cup.
 Loader scored twice in a group stage game against Iraq and came off the bench in the quarter-final against the United States.
 He did not feature in the final as England defeated Spain to lift the trophy.

-In September 2018, Loader scored twice for the England U19 team against the Netherlands.
+In September 2018, Namaso scored twice for the England U19 team against the Netherlands.

-On 28 May 2019, Loader was called up to the England U20 for the 2019 Toulon Tournament.
+On 28 May 2019, Namaso was called up to the England U20 for the 2019 Toulon Tournament.
 He scored his first goal for the U20 age group on his ninth appearance; a 3–0 win over Iceland U21s at Wycombe on 19 November 2019.

+Cameroon

+In January 2025, he received clearance from FIFA that his change of international allegiance from England to Cameroon had gone through, leaving him eligible to represent the Cameroon national team.
+On 5 March 2025, Namaso was called up to the Cameroon national team for the first time, for their World Cup qualifiers against Eswatini and Libya.
+He made his debut on 19 March 2025 in a 0–0 draw against Eswatini, as a half-time substitute for Frank Magri.

 Personal life

-His brother, Ben Loader, is a professional rugby player with London Irish.
+His brother, Ben Loader, is a professional rugby player with Gloucester Rugby.

+Ahead of the 2022–23 season, he stated to the Portuguese press that his preference was to be professionally addressed as Danny Namaso rather than Danny Loader.